‘This Time of Year’: Maxine Linehan’s belated holiday celebration

-Typically Linehan, who lives in Manchester Center with her family, creates a show and then her popular shows are recorded.
+Typically Linehan, who lives in Manchester Center with her family, creates a show and then her popular songs are recorded.
 But because of COVID it happened the other way around this time.

 “We created the record in the studio first as a traditional recording and now this year we built the show from that album,” she said.